-In addition, we document important heterogeneity in this predictability linked to both a country's position in the network as well as the vulnerability of the country receiving the shock.
+In addition, we document important heterogeneity in this predictability linked to both a country's position in the network, as well as the vulnerability of the country receiving the shock.
 We find that our effect is stronger for countries on the periphery of the network and those countries that are financially vulnerable.
 The former effect is consistent with a limited attention argument.
-We note that the latter effect is true whether we sort on credit quality, leverage, or our vulnerability index which combines these two measures.
+The latter effect is true whether we sort on credit quality, leverage, or our vulnerability index, which combines these two measures.

-We further show that returns on these portfolios are not driven by links in the cross-border capital-flow network as well as are robust to controls for the gravity model of global trade.
+We further show that the returns on these portfolios are not driven by links in the cross-border capital-flow network and are robust to controls for the gravity model of global trade.
 Moreover, our findings are robust across a variety of subsamples and subperiods.
-In particular, our results continue to hold if we exclude China; safe haven countries with low SCDS spreads; the G20, the EU, or OPEC; or the smallest or most illiquid countries from the sample.
-Indeed, we find similar effects in not only the subperiod before the Global Financial Crisis but also in the subperiod afterwards.
+In particular, our results continue to hold when we exclude China: safe haven countries with low SCDS spreads; the G20, the European Union, or OPEC countries; or the smallest or most illiquid countries from the sample.
+We also find similar effects in the subperiods before and after the Global Financial Crisis.
 Thus, the predictability caused by trade-network links is not driven by a particular crisis event or a particular subset of countries; instead, our finding is a pervasive phenomenon.
-Moreover, these abnormal returns do not revert in the long run, consistent with a striking underreaction phenomenon in this important global market.
+Moreover, these abnormal returns do not revert in the long run, consistent with a striking underreaction phenomenon in this global market.